 Woman accused of DWI picking up child in Ramsey, Minnesota

 A Ramsey, Minnesota woman was arrested at her child’s elementary school October 11 on suspicion of driving while impaired.
-The school principle claims that the woman showed up at the school around 3:45 in the afternoon, smelling of alcohol.
+The school principal claims that the woman showed up at the school around 3:45 in the afternoon, smelling of alcohol.
 The principle called Ramsey Police to investigate.

 School officials say that the woman put her 6-year-old child in the car seat before law enforcement arrived, but school personnel detained the woman.
 When Ramsey Police officers arrived, the woman was given field sobriety tests, which authorities claim were performed poorly.